kande81/LoopLab/README.md

-# LoopLab
-LoopLab is a demo single page website for a consumer good or service
+[LoopLap](https://kande81.github.io/LoopLab/) is a responsive single page demo for a consumer service or product website

+## Languages
+- HTML
+- CSS

+## Technology
+- Bootstrap
+- Jquery

+## Functionalities
+- Modal window pops up when you press the "contact us" button
+- Scrollspy
+- Responsive
+- Image re-ordering at small sizes